cliffano/s3empty/README.md

 Q: How about using [S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) to delete objects in the bucket?

-A: S3 Lifecycle modifies the state of the S3 bucket by adding the lifecycle configuration, while S3Empty aims to only modify the S3 objects without modifying the S3 bucket itself.
-Besides that, S3 Lifecycle has an [expiration delay](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html#lifecycle-considerations) which means, and I quote, "Amazon S3 might not actually delete these objects until days or even weeks later".
-With S3Empty, the aim is to delete the objects immediately.
+A: S3 Lifecycle modifies the state of the S3 bucket by adding the lifecycle configuration.
+However, S3Empty aims to only modify the S3 objects without modifying the S3 bucket itself.
+Other than that, S3 Lifecycle has an [expiration delay](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html#lifecycle-considerations) which means, and I quote, "Amazon S3 might not actually delete these objects until days or even weeks later."
+S3Empty aims to start deleting the objects immediately.

 Colophon
 --------